 Mario met the Lord in the neighborhood he lived in, became a member of the local church, and served in it as part of the leadership team.
 There he met Loly, who would become his wife.
-They have been married for 28 years and are the parents of three daughters.
-Loly has a great interest in children’s ministry and she is guiding women in their marriages and their Christian life.
+They were married for 28 years and are the parents of three daughters.
+Due to COVID, Loly graduated early to be with our Lord.
+Mario continues to be faithful in ministry in Tegucigalpa.

 Mario and Loly have three daughters: Alina, Andrea and Astrid.

 - University degree in communications with a specialty in mobile telephony and fiber optics.